-The CIBI store focuses on essential goods that you can treasure like a child.
-When searching for new items to carry, the CIBI team looks for things that have a special appeal, that attract the eye, stimulates the curiosity, and will be a ‘keeper’.
+The CIBI Design Store focuses on essential goods that you can treasure like a child.
+When searching for new items to carry, the CIBI team constantly looks for items that have a special appeal, attract the eye, stimulate curiosity, and will be a ‘keeper’.
 We take personal delight in our range of products that tick these boxes.

 Japanese artisan ware.

 Our fine pieces made by Japanese artisans are imbued with tradition, culture, and history.
-These select products are not only made with expertise, but with the elusive notion of ‘iki’, a kind of ephemeral expression of simplicity, spontaneity and unselfconsciousness.
-These products are the result of and appeal to the head, hands and heart, giving them an essential quality and warmth you can treasure for life and feel a special attachment to.
+These select products are not only made with expertise but with the elusive notion of ‘iki’, a kind of ephemeral expression of simplicity, spontaneity and unselfconsciousness.
+These products are the result of an appeal to the head, hands and heart, giving them an essential quality and warmth you can treasure for life and feel a special attachment.

 CIBI original goods - Creating the things we’d love to have

 When we can’t find exactly what we want, we make it.
-CIBI creates a range of original products from lifestyle and fashion to furniture and architecture.
+We create a range of original products from lifestyle and fashion to furniture and architecture.
 We believe designs should be simple, functional and efficient and at the same time warm, inviting and intriguing to elicit a response of joy and appreciation.